laurci/blog.ciobanu.dev/_posts/community-hackathon-2022.md

 After the 24 hours are over every team must have everything they worked on in a public GitHub repository.
 In the `README.md` will be the intro/description of the project.
 A video presentation linked in the document would be very helpful, but not a requirement.
 Every team gets 5 minutes to present their project in front of everybody, followed by 5-7 minutes of Q&A.

 After the presentations, the voting window will be opened.
-You will have ~1 hour to decide and evaluate other projects.
+You will have ~1 hour to evaluate other projects and vote.

 ## I want in